 Seminole State College of Florida will test its emergency communication tools on Tuesday, March 15, and Wednesday, March 16, to provide critical information to students, staff and faculty members, family members and the public.

 Seminole State will test its Emergency Alert Phone System at 10:30 a.m. and 6:30 p.m. on Tuesday, March 15, and Wednesday, March 16.

 The timing of these tests is designed to familiarize day and evening students, faculty and staff with the system.

 The phone test will last about 90 seconds.

 Here's what to expect:

-Those signed up for emergency texts through Alert Seminole should receive a test text message at 10:30 a.m. on Feb.
-18. To sign up for emergency text messaging, visit Seminole State Alert.
+Those signed up for emergency messaging through Alert Seminole or the LifeLine Response mobile app should receive a test text message at 10:30 a.m. on Tuesday, March 15.
+To sign up for emergency text messaging through Alert Seminole or to download the Lifeline app, visit Seminole State Alert.

 Please contact the HelpDesk at 407.708.2000 if you have any questions, or visit the Seminole State Alert website.

 For the second year in a row, a team of Seminole State School of Engineering, Design and Construction students won first place in the Southeast Region of the Design-Build Institute of America (DBIA) competition.Read More »

 Students enrolled in the Engineering Technology program at Seminole State College of Florida now have new labs for hands-on instruction.Read More »